mariovisic/blog.mariovisic.com/source/_posts/tumblr/2010-09-21-autoresize-textarea-extension-for-the-radiant-cms.md

 Getting started creating radiant extensions is really easy thanks to the generator that is provided.
 In a couple of hours, armed with my favourite text editor and a rubygems.org account the extension was published as a gem and ready to use.
-Heres how you go about using it:
+Here&#8217;s how you go about using it:
 Either create or get hold of an existing radiant project.
-The extension should work with radiant version 0.9 or greater, then simply run: gem install radiant-autoresize_textarea-extension
+The extension should work with radiant version 0.9 or greater, then simply run:

+  gem install radiant-autoresize_textarea-extension

-Now add the following line to your config/environment.rb: config.gem radiant-autoresize_textarea-extension, :lib => false
+Now add the following line to your config/environment.rb:

+  config.gem radiant-autoresize_textarea-extension, :lib => false

+Now we&#8217;re almost done, we just need to run update on our extension to copy over the required files.

+  rake radiant:extensions:autoresize_textarea:update

-Now were almost done, we just need to run update on our extension to copy over the required files. rake radiant:extensions:autoresize_textarea:update Also, if I could think of a better name instead of autoresize_textarea I would have named it something else, add a note with your suggestion if you can think of one.
+Also, if I could think of a better name instead of &#8216;autoresize_textarea&#8217; I would have named it something else, add a note with your suggestion if you can think of one.